makaksel/unkill/docs/README.md

-# 📰 Ankyl — Landing for magazine
+# 📰 Ankyl — Publish house

-A frontend development and layout project for a landing page designed to sell placements on an online magazine’s website.
+Project on layout and front-end development of a landing page for a publishing house.
 Built with **Gulp**, supports automated build, optimization, and live-reload.

 ---